1. Bicom Systems

 Running commands outside of CLI

-If you don't need to be inside CLI, or you need just to execute some command without concern of output from CLI, you can do so by running Asterisk command with following switches being used:
+If you don't need to be inside CLI, or you need just to execute some command without concern of output from CLI, you can do so by running the Asterisk command with the following switches being used:

 asterisk -rx ‘type your command’